-- Energy consumption increases by an average of approximately 20% compared with normal walking
+- Energy used increases by an average of 20% compared with normal walking

 - Cardio respiratory fitness and muscular endurance can improve

-- Nordic walking can reduce muscle tension and pain in the neck and shoulder region
+- Nordic walking can reduce muscle tension and pain in the neck and shoulders

 - The mobility of the neck and spine may increase